khartinger/mqtt4home/source_RasPi/m4hInBlockOut/README.md

 <hr>

 # What is it about?
-This program to ensure that certain messages are not sent too often.
+This program ensures that certain messages are not sent too often.
 If a registered message is received, it is checked whether within the last time this message was already received.
 Only if this is not the case, a given message is sent further.
 Thus the sending of the original message cannot be prevented, but the sending of the forwarded message.

 _Example of a configuration file entry:_
-Messages with the topic 'm4hInBlockOut/test3' are to be converted to messages with the topic 'm4hInBlockOut/test3/forwarded'.
+Messages with the topic `m4hInBlockOut/test3` are to be converted to messages with the topic `m4hInBlockOut/test3/forwarded`.
 The original payload shall be appended with `(Block: <block> sec)`, where `<block>` stands for the blocking time.
 This should be one minute.
 Solution - entry in the configuration file:

 ```